2018 Texas Sculpture Symposium

 February 9-10, 2018

-The 2018 Texas Sculpture Symposium (TxSS), slated for February 9-10, 2018, will be concerned with the theme of Conflict addressing topics such as war, religion, politics, cultural bias, nature, mental health, love; these and many more factors that can spark conflict on international, national, local, and personal levels.
+The 2018 Texas Sculpture Symposium (TxSS), slated for February 9-10, 2018, will be concerned with the theme of Conflict and how artists use their practice and media to address topics such as war, religion, politics, cultural bias, nature, mental health, love; these and many more factors that can spark conflict on international, national, local, and personal levels.

 Wafaa Bilal - Iraqi American artist, and currently an associate professor at the Tisch School of the Arts at New York University.
 Bilal is known internationally for his on-line performative and interactive works provoking dialogue about international politics and internal dynamics.